 - 1 tablespoon green onions, chopped (green parts only)

 - Cook the udon noodles according to package instructions.
-Rinse, drain and set aside in a bowl with a cover to keep the heat and moisture in.
+Rinse, drain, and set aside in a bowl with a cover to keep the heat and moisture in.

-- Heat 2 tbsp olive oil in the cast iron pan over high heat.
+- Heat 2 tbsp of olive oil in the cast iron pan over high heat.
 Add the Chinese eggplant and stir to coat in the oil.
 Cook for 5-6 minutes until tender and slightly browned.
 Remove from the pan into a separate bowl and cover to keep the heat and moisture in.

 - Turn the heat down to med-high and add 1 more tbsp of olive oil (be careful the pan is very hot at this point).
 Add the slices of beef and cook them while stirring constantly.
 They will cook very fast, only about 1-2 minutes depending on how thick the slices are.

 - Add the vegetables, noodles, and sauce to the pan with the beef and stir together until everything is covered in the sauce.
 Serve immediately in bowls and sprinkle with sesame seeds if desired.
 Enjoy!

 Any nutrition calculations are only estimates using online calculators.
 Please verify using your own data.

 Did you Make This Udon Noodle Stir Fry Recipe?